Technology Farm in Nakuru-Njoro, where dairy cows live on the fast lane

 Cheruiyot urges Kenyans to embrace dairy farming saying it is possible to rear a dairy cow on a small portion of land through zero grazing.

-He adds that farmers can enrich homemade feeds using maize, sorghum and lucerne thereby enhancing the nutritive value of feeds.
+He adds that farmers can enrich homemade dairy feeds using maize, sorghum and lucerne thereby enhancing the nutritive value of feeds.

 By WANJIRU MACHARIA